Comparisons

 openapi.json # OpenAPI 3.2

-Same JavaScript output, plus companions, manifest, and OpenAPI — all from the same build command.
+Same JavaScript output, plus companions and OpenAPI — all from a single build command.

 Can I use both?

 There's no need to. tsgonest includes tsgo — it's the same compilation engine.
 Using tsgonest gives you everything tsgo provides, plus the NestJS-specific features.
-If you don't configure companions or OpenAPI, tsgonest behaves like tsgo with watch mode.
+If you don't configure companions or OpenAPI, tsgonest behaves identically to tsgo with watch mode added.

 On this page